Cavaliers vs. Celtics Player Props Betting Odds

 Jaylen Brown Props

-- The 21.5-point total set for Jaylen Brown on Tuesday is 0.5 less than his season scoring average.
+- The 22.5-point prop bet set for Jaylen Brown on Thursday is 0.4 higher than his season scoring average.

+- He grabs 4.8 rebounds per game, 0.7 fewer than his prop bet on Thursday.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.